Applying for Assistance

 Filing your FAFSA

 You may file your FAFSA via the internet (working off of the FAFSA on the Web Worksheet) or by mailing the paper FAFSA to the processor using the envelope provided in the FAFSA application packet.
 One FAFSA should be submitted per student so only select one method of filing.

 The preferred filing method is via the internet at the Federal Student Aid FAFSA site.
-Before you begin the FAFSA on the Web, apply for a Personal Identification Number (PIN) in order to electronically sign your FAFSA.
-One parent (see Section 3 of the Web Worksheet for clarification of "parent") and the student must apply for a PIN.
-Once PINs have been received, you can file your FAFSA entirely online.
-Should you opt to file on the web but do not have PINs, you will need to print the "Signature Page" from the FAFSA site, sign (both the student and one parent), and mail to the federal processor.
+Before you begin the FAFSA on the Web, apply for a Federal Student Aid (FSA) ID in order to electronically sign your FAFSA.
+One parent (see Section 3 of the Web Worksheet for clarification of "parent") and the student must apply for an FSA ID.
+Once IDs have been received, you can file your FAFSA entirely online.
+Should you opt to file on the web but do not have IDs, you will need to print the "Signature Page" from the FAFSA site, sign (both the student and one parent), and mail to the federal processor.

 The FAFSA on the Web Worksheet should be used as a "pre-application" worksheet of your data before entering online.
 The worksheet closely mirrors the sequence of questions associated with FAFSA on the Web.
 We recommend you keep the Web Worksheet for your records.

 2. Complete the 2015-16 Returning Student Financial Assistance Information Form

 The 2015-16 Returning Student Financial Assistance Information Form is required on an annual basis for all students regardless of the type of assistance you pursue.
 The form will be mailed to both prospective and current students in January with the FAFSA filing instructions.